 - Maderazo v.
 Baptist Health Systems et al. (W.D.
 Tex.
 2019).
 Defended Tenet Healthcare in class action alleging that three hospital systems in San Antonio conspired to suppress nurses’ wages.
 The court excluded the opinions of the plaintiffs’ class certification expert relating to antitrust impact and denied the plaintiffs’ motion for class certification.

 - In re: Aetna UCR Litigation (D.N.J.
 2018).
-Defended Aetna in a multidistrict class action alleging that Aetna systematically underpaid benefits for visits to out-of-network providers by using a supposedly rigged database of provider charges.
+Defended Aetna in a multidistrict class action asserting claims under antitrust, RICO, ERISA, and state consumer protection laws based on allegations that Aetna systematically underpaid benefits for visits to out-of-network providers by using a supposedly rigged database of provider charges.
 In 2018, the court denied the plaintiffs’ motion for class certification.
 Shortly afterward, the plaintiffs voluntarily dismissed their claims with prejudice.

 - Marriott / Starwood.
 Lead global antitrust counsel for Marriott International in its $13.8 billion acquisition of Starwood Hotels & Resorts, which is the largest transaction in the history of the hotel industry.
 Secured unconditional clearance from authorities representing 44 countries on five continents.

 - Aetna Inc. v.
 Blue Cross Blue Shield of Michigan (E.D.
 Mich.
 2015).
 Represented Aetna in an antitrust lawsuit against Blue Cross Blue Shield of Michigan based on allegations that Blue Cross entered into unlawful most-favored-nations contracts with hospitals in Michigan that unlawfully elevated competitors’ hospital rates and thwarted competition.
 Aetna’s claims were resolved in a confidential settlement on the eve of trial.